SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Assistants
   1. Controller action and voice command to enable/disable data collection
   2. Better answers by the Strategist, when a pitstop cannot be recommended
-  3. Simple on-track coaching mode for the Driving Coach **without** a connected LLM.
+  3. Simple on-track coaching mode for the Driving Coach **without** a connected LLM
   4. Direct critics by the Coach for the last section during on-track coaching (needs real time telemetry)
   5. Extend "Session State.json" with on-track coaching instructions
   6. Integrate support for LAMs